-- Children born outside Canada and adopted by a Canadian citizen are eligible for a grant of Canadian citizenship.
+- Children born outside Canada and adopted by Canadian citizens are eligible for a grant of Canadian citizenship.

-- If you were born outside Canada and one of your grandparents were a Canadian citizen when you were born, you might have a birthright to Canadian Citizen.
+- If you were born outside Canada and one of your grandparents was a Canadian citizen when you were born, you might have a birthright to Canadian Citizen.

 - Live, study or work in Canada without needing any permits.

 - Obtain a Canadian passport;

 - Obtain a driver’s license, an enhanced driver’s license, or an enhanced identity card;

 - Access government services such as health care or a pension, or obtain a Social Insurance Number.